thoughtbot/maybe_haskell/book/functor/curried-form.md

 And it has the same meaning as well.

+These conveniences are why we don't actively picture functions as curried when writing Haskell code.
+We can define `addThree` naturally, as if it took three arguments and the rules of the language handle currying.
+We can also apply `addThree` naturally, as if it took three arguments and again the rules of the language handle the currying.

-## Partial Application
+### Partial Application

-I mentioned partial application in an earlier chapter, but it's worth discussing again in the context of the `map` example above.
-We can partially apply functions by supplying only some of their arguments and getting back another function which accepts any arguments we left out.
-Technically, this is not "partial" at all, since all functions really only take a single argument.
-In fact, this mechanism happens even in the cases you wouldn't conceptually refer to as "partial application":
+Some languages don't use curried functions but do support *partial application*: supplying only some of a function's arguments to get back another function that accepts the arguments left out.
+We can do this in Haskell too, but it's not "partial" at all, since all functions truly only accept a single argument.

 When we wrote the following expression: